1031 Exchange Experts

 A Fidelity Bond is an important indicator of a Qualified Intermediary's ethical past.

-Although they don't protect you from fluctuations in the stock market, Fidelity Bonds protect you from employee dishonesty.
+Although they don't protect you from fluctuations in the stock market, Fidelity Bonds are supposed to protect you from employee dishonesty.

 Other Qualified Intermediaries pool the exchange funds into one big account, so they can invest it in instruments they hope will pay more than the prevailing interest rates the banks pay.
 AND THEY KEEP THE DIFFERENCE AND MORE.